 then, the PDC shall set the

-PAC’s Virtual GPIO1 = PAC_ReadyForAudio, AND
+PAC’s IOD3DAT = “Audio_Sent”, AND

-AMP’s Virtual GPIO1 = AMP_ReadyForAudio
+AMP’s IOD3DAT = “Audio_Sent”

 within 30 msec.

-After the PDC asserts the Virtual GPIO1’s = PDC_ReadyForAudio the PDC shall keep the Virtual GPIO1’s = PDC_ReadyForAudio whenever HMIAudioMode = ON or Power_Up_Chime_Modules = ON unless an error condition occurs (such as a reset of the A2B digital audio bus).
+After the PDC asserts IOD3DAT = “Audio Sent” the PDC shall keep the IOD3DAT = “Audio_Sent” whenever HMIAudioMode = ON or Power_Up_Chime_Modules = ON unless an error condition occurs (such as a reset of the A2B digital audio bus).

-Note: Crank is not considered an error condition and so the Virtual GPIO interface is not used for Crank muting/unmuting.
+Note: Crank is not considered an error condition and so the IOD3DAT interface is not used for Crank muting/unmuting.
 Ex.
-If the Virtual GPIO1’s = PDC_ReadyForAudio before crank and infotainment system is ON then the PDC would keep the Virtual GPIO1 = PDC_ReadyForAudio during crank.
+If the IOD3DAT = “Audio_Sent” before crank and infotainment system is ON then the PDC would keep the IOD3DAT = “Audio_Sent” during crank.

-PAC response to it’s Virtual GPIO1:
+PAC response to setting IOD1DAT:

 The PAC shall:

-keep its internal amplifier IC’s in a ‘pop free’ state after the PAC sets it’s Virtual GPIO0 = PAC_ReadyForAudio , AND
+keep its internal amplifier IC’s in a ‘pop free’ state after the PAC sets it’s IOD1DAT = “UnMuted”, AND

-send muted audio data to the PDC over the A2B digital audio bus until after the PDC asserts and keeps asserted the Virtual GPIO1 = PDC_ReadyForAudio.
+send muted audio data to the PDC over the A2B digital audio bus until after the PDC asserts and keeps asserted the IOD3DAT = “Audio_Sent”.

-AMP response to it’s Virtual GPIO1:
+AMP response to setting IOD2DAT:

 The AMP shall:

-keep its internal amplifier IC’s in a in a ‘pop free’ state after the AMP sets it’s Virtual GPIO0 = AMP_ReadyForAudio , AND
+keep its internal amplifier IC’s in a in a ‘pop free’ state after the AMP sets it’s IOD2DAT = “UnMuted” , AND

-send muted audio data to the PDC over the A2B digital audio bus until after the PDC asserts and keeps asserted the Virtual GPIO1 = PDC_ReadyForAudio, AND
+send muted audio data to the PDC over the A2B digital audio bus until after the PDC asserts and keeps asserted the IOD3DAT = “Audio_Sent”, AND

-send muted audio data to the PAC over the A2B digital audio bus until after the PDC asserts and keeps asserted the Virtual GPIO1 = PDC_ReadyForAudio.
+send muted audio data to the PAC over the A2B digital audio bus until after the PDC asserts and keeps asserted the IOD3DAT = “Audio_Sent”.

-PDC response to the Virtual GPIO0 from the PAC and the AMP:
+PDC response to IOD1DAT from the PAC and IOD2DAT from the AMP:

 The PAC shall: